irrealis/notes/README.md

 ## Status:

 - Studies:
-  - Completed AFI flashcard fronts through c3, _Dynamic Programming_.
+  - Completed AFI flashcard fronts through c4.
-  - Began AFI flashcard fronts for c4, _Algorithms on Graphs_.
-  - Anki flashcards and parser rewritten to allow overrides.
+  - Anki flashcards and parser rewritten to allow default fields.

 # To do: